bjansen/gyokuro/doc/0.3/index.md

 layout: default
 useToc: true
 toc-start: 1
-title: "What's new in 0.3?"
+title: "What's new in 0.3.1?"
 ---

-# gyokuro 0.3
+# gyokuro 0.3.1
 {:.no_toc}
-This is the complete documentation for gyokuro 0.3.
+This is the complete documentation for gyokuro 0.3.1.

 {% include toc.md %}

 ## {{page.title}}

+### Compatibility with Ceylon 1.3.3

+gyokuro is compatible with Ceylon 1.3.3 applications.

 ### Backward incompatible changes